Things to Do at Calle Las Damas

 Things to Do Nearby

-Diego guide to Columbus's former palace, now a museum showcasing colonial period artifacts and furnishings
+Diego Columbus's former palace, now a museum showcasing colonial life, just a few blocks away